 Expected Price and Launch

-Priced at around ₹1.20 lakh ex-showroom, it qualifies for FAME subsidies, making it budget-friendly.
-Launch is slated for late 2025 or early 2026, targeting urban and rural buyers.
-Check Honda dealers for updates.
+Priced at around ₹1.20 lakh ex-showroom, the Honda Shine Electric qualifies for FAME subsidies, which means it becomes significantly more budget-friendly for everyday buyers.
+Therefore, launch is slated for late 2025 or early 2026, targeting both urban and rural buyers across India.
+In the meantime, check your nearest Honda dealer for the latest updates on availability and booking dates.

 Competitor Comparison